Category Archives: Liechtenstein Royals

 Franz studied law at the University of Vienna and the University of Prague and then served in the military.
 He embarked on a diplomatic career, working as an attaché in the embassy of the Austrian-Hungarian Empire in Brussels, Belgium.
 From 1894 – 1898, Franz served as the ambassador of the Austrian-Hungarian Empire to the Russian Empire and maintained a close relationship with Nicholas II, Emperor of All Russia.
 Franz did much to try to strengthen the relationship between Austria-Hungary and Russia including helping to establish the Department (later the Institute) of Eastern European History at the University of Vienna.

 In 1914, Franz met Elisabeth von Gutmann, the widow of the Hungarian Baron Géza Erős of Bethlenfalva, at a gala for the Relief Fund for Soldiers.
 Known as Elsa, she was the daughter of Wilhelm Isaak Wolf, Ritter of Gutmann (Ritter means Knight) and his second wife Ida Wodianer.
-Elsa’s father was a Jewish businessman who had founded the largest coal company in the Austrian-Hungarian Empire.
+Elsa’s father was a Jewish businessman who founded the largest coal company in the Austrian-Hungarian Empire.
 In 1878, he was created a Knight (Ritter) of the Order of the Iron Crown, a hereditary knighthood.
 He also served as president of the Vienna Israelite Community.

-Elsa was raised in the Jewish religion but in January 1899, she had converted to Roman Catholicism in preparation for her marriage to Baron Géza Erős of Bethlenfalva.
-The couple wanted to marry in 1919 but Johann II refused to give his consent to the marriage because of Elsa’s Jewish background and her lower social status.
+Elsa was raised in the Jewish religion but in January 1899, she converted to Roman Catholicism in preparation for her marriage to Baron Géza Erős of Bethlenfalva.
+The couple wanted to marry in 1919 but Johann II refused to consent to the marriage because of Elsa’s Jewish background and her lower social status.
 Elsa and Franz secretly married Elsa in 1919, and that same year, Pope Benedict XV received the couple at the Vatican.

 Johann II died on February 11, 1929, and as he was unmarried with no children, his only brother succeeded to the throne as Franz I, Prince of Liechtenstein.
-Now that Franz was Sovereign Prince, he could officially marry Elsa.
+Now that Franz was the Sovereign Prince, he could officially marry Elsa.
 On July 22, 1929, Elsa officially became Princess of Liechtenstein when she married Franz at the parish church in the Lainz district of Vienna.
 Elsa and Franz had no children.

 Princess Elsa; Credit – https://www.fuerstenhaus.li/en